Match pass: Birmingham City v Rovers

 A match pass allows you to live video stream or listen to live audio commentary of Rovers matches, depending on availability due to broadcasting restrictions.

-A live video match pass is only £10 for our contest against the Blues, which takes place at the weekend at St Andrew's.
+A live video match pass is only £10 for our contest against the Blues, which takes place this afternoon at St Andrew's.

 If you'd like to purchase your match pass, please click here.